coryrude/ASTR/README.md

-# ASTR:3771 Introduction to Astrophysics I
+# Python Examples

-This repository hosts python scripts used in the course in fall 2016.
+This repository hosts some example python scripts.
 We use github mainly because it can render jupyter notebooks (http://blog.jupyter.org/2015/05/07/rendering-notebooks-on-github/), just like https://nbviewer.jupyter.org